 Maldives is the lowest-lying country in the world, with its highest natural ground height of only 2.4 metres and 80 per cent of the landmass at 1 metre or less above sea level.
-Maldives is very concerned about the threat posed by climate change and has been active internationally to bring attention to the issue.
-Due to the islands' low elevation and the threat from sea-level rise, Maldives' officials have been prominent participants in international climate change talks.
+The Maldives is concerned about the threat posed by climate change and has been active internationally to bring attention to the issue.

 Australia–Maldives bilateral trade has remained steady over the past decade.
-Total bilateral trade was $27 million in 2012, of which $25 million was Australian exports.
-The bulk of bilateral trade is Australian food and beverage exports to the Maldivian tourism industry.
-Australia was Maldives' 8 th largest source of imports in 2012 .
-Australia is a significant supplier of aircraft, parts and fresh produce for the Maldives' tourist industry.
-Australia sees room to broaden ties in the areas of development assistance and co-operation in climate change, counter-terrorism, maritime security and transnational crime.
+Total bilateral trade was $160 million in 2018, of which $46 million was Australian merchandise exports.
+The bulk of bilateral merchandise trade is Australian food and beverage exports to the Maldivian tourism industry.
+Australia was Maldives' 9th largest source of imports in 2017.
+There were 134 Maldivian students studying in Australia in 2018.
+Australia’s education related travel exports to Maldives were worth $9 million in 2018.

 The total Australian Official Development Assistance (ODA) to Maldives in 2019-20 will be $2.6 million.
 The objectives of the aid program to Maldives are to improve human resources through scholarships and fellowships, to foster people-to-people links, and to strengthen governance through stronger civil society and access to justice.
 Our long term contribution, mainly in scholarships, is widely recognised by Maldives and other nations.